zebrunner/mcloud-agent/README.md

 ```

 ## Initial setup
+* Update `hosts` file to manage several hosts by Ansible otherwise localhost only will be configured.
-* Update roles/devices/vars/main.yml:
+* Update `roles/devices/vars/main.yml` file:
-  * Update stf_private_host and stf_public_host using the actual value from MCloud master setup.
-Physically android-slave can be located on the same Linux server where STF services are deployed
+  * Set stf_private_host and stf_public_host using the actual value from MCloud master setup.
+Physically android-slave can be located on the same Linux server where STF is deployed
-  * Update selenium_hub_host and selenium_hub_port values.
-By default we have values for the schema when MCloud is deployed on the same server (selenium-hub container name)
+  * Set selenium_hub_host and selenium_hub_port values.
+By default we have values for the schema when MCloud is deployed on the same server
   * Declare/whitelist all Android devices using structure below
 ```
 stf_private_host: 192.168.88.10